sanjosh/smallprogs/basic/README.md

 3. optimal substructure ? dynamic programming
 4. nothing possible : use backtracking

+# dynamic programming

+1. recursion - start from maxElem and then reduce down, instead of maxElem = 1 and increase
+1. return 1 on reaching leaf node, to indicate valid solution

 # backtracking or recursive solutions

 1. beware of infinite loops - use visitedSet, use visitedPath, use ranking to move in right direction